mellimies/datasciencecoursera/Getting and cleaning data/Course project/UCI HAR Dataset/CodeBook.md

 ## Created on Feb-22, 2015 by Jaakko Puurunen

 All measurements are normalized so they have no unit.
-All records are mean values or a number of measurements, therefore they all start with "mean".
+All records are mean values of a number of measurements, therefore they all start with "mean".

 ### activity
 Activity label for test activity, one of: